 Custard flavors can be customized by adding citrus or extract.
 Vanilla being the most popular flavor to add to custards, you will see that I list it as optional in the recipe as I don’t normally add it to this recipe as the nutmeg is the dominant flavor.
 You can add vanilla if you like.

-Custard is a very popular dessert in the British isles and not only comes in the form of tarts, but is also served as a hot sauce called ‘English Custard’ which is served over sweet pies, puddings and another classic, Rhubarb and Custard.
+Custard is a very popular dessert in the British isles and not only comes in the form of tarts.
+But, it is also served as a hot sauce called ‘English Custard’ which is served over sweet pies, puddings and another classic, Rhubarb and Custard.

 A bite taken out of a custard tart

-A popular and modern twist on this recipe is to serve just the custard that is baked in small ramekins without any pastry.
-This would be perfect for a low carb/keto treat.
+A popular modern way is to serve the baked custard in small ramekins without the pastry.
+This modern twist is popular and easy.
+It’s also the perfect low-carb or keto-friendly treat.

 I choose to make these in individual sizes because I love the crust edge.
 But this recipe is customizable because you can also make it into a larger 9-inch (23 cm) tart.
-Bake at 400°F/200°C for 20 minutes then turn the oven down to 350°F/176°C (if you see it browning too soon, turn it down sooner) then bake for a further 10 minutes until the pasty is browned and the custard is set but will still have a slight wobble in the center.
-This will firm when it is cool.
-Times are estimated and will depend on your oven.
+Bake at 400°F/200°C for 20 minutes then turn the oven down to 350°F/176°C. If you see it browning too soon, turn the heat down.

-The mini tart pans/molds that I used are fluted, which give them a pretty presentation and measure 2 3/4” (7cm) wide by 3/4” (2cm) high.
-If you use molds that are deeper, you will run out of filling as the recipe yields just enough for this specified size.
+The mini tart pans/molds that I used are fluted.
+This gives them a pretty presentation and measure 2 ¾-inch (7cm) wide by ¾-inch (2cm) high.
+Note: If your molds are deeper than the ones specified, you may run out of filling.
+This recipe yields exactly enough for the suggested size.

 They will keep up to 3 days refrigerated in a sealed container.